Commandant's Service: Soviet Union/Russia

-At one time the komendatura officers wore a black cloth or leather uniform with white helmets and gloves, and belts and holsters.
+At one time the komendatura members wore a black cloth or leather uniform with white helmets and gloves, and belts and holsters.

+Belarus

+As of 2025, there are 6 military commandant's services in the Belarusian Armed Forces.

 Bulgaria

 The Commandment Service is part of the Ministry of Defence, located in Sofia and is in charge of real estate management, transportation, library services, documentation publishing and communications support for the central administration of the MoD, transportation support to the immediate MoD personnel, classified information, cryptographic, and perimeter security for the MoD administration buildings.

 East Germany

 The East German Army Commandant's Service was called the Kommandantendienst or KD, in addition to traffic control and military police duties it performed courier services.
 The Kommandantendienst wore a white stripe on their helmet and a white cross strap and belt, handgun holster and gloves.